 Powdr 'Protect Your Playground' Grant Program

-Powdr, a leading mountain resort owner and active lifestyle company, today announced Protect Your Playground, a new environmental grant program funding individuals with ideas to protect their local environments.
-Powdr has committed $40,000 across its properties (nine mountain resorts and four Woodward locations) in grant funds for 2013.
+Powdr, a leading mountain resort owner and active lifestyle company, sponsors Protect Your Playground, an environmental grant program funding individuals with ideas to protect their local environments.
+Powdr has committed $40,000 across its properties (eight mountain resorts and four Woodward locations) in grant funds for 2015.

 Applications will be reviewed by members of the individual resort/Woodward’s “Green Team” who will narrow down submissions to their top choices.
-For additional information, please visit protectyourplayground.org.
+Grant winners will be announced on Earth Day, April 22, 2015.

 National Forest Foundation